WorldSportsNetwork10x/WorldSportsNetwork10x.github.io/index.md

 ***Champion Price-Exposure to major league & be one day with the Pro-Athlete, if you win you can become one of the benchmark next year in the competition.***

-WSN10x platform is a fully immersive experience that enables users to connect to the real-life in the actual 3D space with full-motion around the professional athlete (360°) in order to learn a free-kick and dribbling in the sport of soccer.
+WSN10x platform is a fully immersive experience that enables users to connect to the real-life in the actual 3D space with full-motion around the professional athlete (360°) in order to learn in the sport of soccer.
 The core value is to be able to learn from the perspective of the eyes of the pro-athlete, have full control of space and time and enables you to decode every movement in sports in nanoseconds in an authentic human performance technology with world-class athlete.
-After have an compelling first phase of the platform, the athlete will be able to learn sports skills & the physical training, the mindset of the athlete, and to view their games in the real venue without been there.
-It’s a multi-use venue platform, which means you can see the live broadcast from any device.
+After have an compelling first phase of the platform, the athlete will be able to learn unique sports skills, the physical training & the mindset of the athlete.

 ***The next generation of sports coaching and over the top sports track performance***